 This design would not be for everybody, but it could be eye-catchy and intriguing for most people and meaningful for people who like to do things in their own way.
 In this design, the hands are a skeleton, and the heart is an actual human heart.
 The interpretation of the ring can go as, only death can keep you and your partner apart, or it could be seen as your love living and growing beyond the physical concept of infinity.

-We have mentioned how to wear a Claddagh ring, but it still depends on you to interpret the meaning of this unique ring according to the relationship you share with your partner and make it your own.
-You can either wear it to pay your respects to Irish culture or communicate your affection to the rest of the globe.
+We have discussed how to wear a Claddagh ring, but it is up to you to interpret the significance of this one-of-a-kind ring based on your relationship with your partner and make it your own.
+You can wear it to demonstrate your admiration for Irish culture or communicate your affection to the rest of the globe.
 A Claddagh ring is also presented to daughters by their mothers to bless them and carry it down to future generations.
 In any case, whoever wears the lovely Claddagh ring will always have a special meaning for them.

 - The Claddagh ring dates back to Galway, Ireland, and is a symbol of love and friendship.

 - It comes in the shape of a band with two hands clasping a crowned heart together.